emotechlab/sync-client-api/VideoGeneration/README.md

 Single requests can be made from the command line using `single_request.py`, while multiple requests can be made using `multiple_requests_from_file.py` providing a json file of the job specifications for these requests.

+### SSML Tags

+SSML tags can be used within the `text` field to control the prosody of the generated speech, and also the expression on the avatar.
+See the [API Documentation]() for more details.

 ## Examples

 ### Single Requests